submitted by Nancy Clement, Partnering, Engagement and Communications Officer, PEI Field Unit, Parks Canada.

-This is the second in a series of interviews with “Parkies” (Parks Canada employees) working on PEI.
+This is the third in a series of interviews with “Parkies” (Parks Canada employees) working on PEI.

 What led you to apply for a position at Parks Canada?

-How was your experience with Parks Canada during your first two years?
+How was your experience with Parks Canada during your first year?

 How did your experience complement or support your studies or your career path?